Live News Articles Safety Guide Register Now ▶

 1. User authorizes a payment in the Bybit app, denominated in USDT or USDC.

-2. Bybit Pay debits the stablecoin balance and sends a settlement instruction to MoneyBadger.
+2. Bybit Pay debits the Spot wallet balance and sends a settlement instruction to MoneyBadger.

-3. MoneyBadger converts to ZAR at the spot rate and credits the merchant’s account.
+3. MoneyBadger converts to ZAR at the prevailing spot rate and credits the merchant’s account.

 In-person: The merchant displays a MoneyBadger QR code at the point of sale.
 Open Bybit Pay, tap “Scan,” read the QR, confirm the ZAR amount, and authorize.
 The transaction completes in seconds once Bybit confirms your balance.